 - Co-opted Governors – These are Governors elected by the Governing Body from the local community e.g. businessmen or professional persons.

-- Local Council – representatives of the Local Council are appointed to the Governing Body (these are non-elected appointments).
+- Local Authority – representatives of the Local Authority are appointed to the Governing Body (these are non-elected appointments).

 - Headteacher – Non-elected appointment.

 Chair of Governors:

 Clerk to the Governors: Appointed by Chief Education Officer (non voting)